quackextractor/ChronoLog/RDBMS/docs/scenarios/03_ErrorWithDatabase.md

 **Goal**: Verify system resilience against invalid inputs and failures (Transaction rollback).

+**Prerequisites**:
+- System must be running with valid database connection.
+(REFER TO 01_Setup.md)
+- Database must be in a clean state (no bookings, no guests, no rooms).

 ## 1. Invalid Input (Frontend Validation)
 1. Navigate to "Book Room".
 2. Leave all fields empty.